 Wolves and many wolf-dogs also have a natural phobia of new things, so they are often very anxious when confronted by something unfamiliar, whether a tool, strangers, or even a never-before-heard noise.
 This is often the “deal-breaker” for people who want or buy a wolf or wolf-dog for protection.
 In fact, the people who have said that their wolf-dog was easier to train and more protective than a domestic dog most likely did not have a high-content wolf-dog at all, but more likely a Malamute or Husky mix.
 The Nordic breeds of domestic dogs are often confused with wolf-dogs due to media, art, and films (especially pre-C.G.I.), which portray wolves by using dogs in make-up or dogs as models.
 However, there are many distinct physical differences between wolves and dogs, and therefore wolf-dogs as well.

 At Wild Spirit, our rescues are free to set their own boundaries.
 If they don’t want any human contact, we respect their wishes.
 We don’t ask or expect them to behave in any certain way.
 Furthermore, we understand that it is up to us to remain safe when we enter habitats, and thus we accommodate and personalize our caretaking to each individual.
 Although, if an animal is comfortable and asks for socialization from people, we oblige and respectfully engage.
-Similarly, no animals are forced to become Ambassadors.
-If Naia chooses to represent Wild Spirit in that way when she is older than wonderful!
-However, she is not required nor will she be forced to do so.

 It will take around 3 years for Naia to reach full maturity, and many changes take place over that time.
 Regardless of her future personality, quirks, likes and dislikes, this beautiful girl will have a permanent, safe home with us!